Our story begins, as many unique stories often do, with a couple who had an impulsive idea.

-Jane Pinto—like Felix, a second-generation Kenyan—was an elite international table tennis player.
+Felix Pinto was one of Kenya’s most highly-regarded farmers.
+His wife Jane was an elite international table tennis player.
 They lived on a rambling farm off Bogoni Road, in the Nairobi suburb of Karen, where they raised their three kids.

-In 1966 Felix and Jane—known as Mama Kibiriti, She Who Gets Things Done—now in retirement yet full of energy and talent, decided to start a little safari company.
+In 1966 these second-generation Kenyans decided to start a little safari company.
 Micato, now a big company, remains a family affair, committed to making its Micato affiliate employees on three continents, and its guests from all over the world, feel like family.

 The Pintos of Micato